Asultan9/osssettings/CONTRIBUTING.md

 - Features must not modify App Store applicatons, or include materials which may be deemed illegal in the United States or the United Kingdom
 - Maintainers need to review and approve the changes before a pull request can be merged.
 - No commits to the master branch should be made.
 All changes should be made through pull requests.
+- If you wish to be included in the credits page you must add yourself to it and include it in your feature addition.

 If you have any questions about these requirements, feel free to ask.